sagemath/trac_to_gh/Issue 8672.md

 CC:  @malb @haraldschilly r.gaia.cs

 Based upon Harald Schilly's SPKG for SCIP, here is a patch to enable the use of this solver through the usual interface for LP.

+Requires #8172 (though none of GLPK, CBC or CPLEX needs to be installed)

 Nathann